Applepalooza celebrates 3,000 pounds of apples and the unspecified but mighty weight of community

 This year, they scaled up the celebrations and opened it up to the public.

 “This is about harvesting food that would otherwise go to waste.
-So that's the obvious part of it, but the more emotional kind of side of it is the community coming together and doing this,” said Miller, the co-director of Grow Local Colorado.
+So that's the obvious part of it, but the more emotional kind of side of it is the community coming together and doing this,” said Miller, the co-founder of Grow Local Colorado.

 Nolen and Friends play the first-ever ApplePalooza.